-- The EPOG Consortium committee will meet at the end of May 2018 to interview and assess a pre-selection of students.
+- The EPOG Consortium committee will meet in March 19th and 20th, 2019 to interview and assess a pre-selection of students.
 Students selected for interviews will be contacted a few days before.

-- Notification to admitted students: beginning of June
+- Notification to admitted students: end of March

 - Admitted students will have to supply certified photocopies of the education academic records and all documents necessary to complete enrolment.

 - A call among students from the reserve list (if relevant) shall take place between May 1st and June 30th.
 Early admission decisions could possibly be delivered to foreign students with complete applications, in order to facilitate their Visa application.

 The admission requirements are the following:

 - A Bachelor’s or equivalent degree (180 ECTS) in economics for the 2-year programme.
-Candidates who plan to graduate by 31st July will be provisionally accepted and will be required to provide copies of their degree certificates by 31st August.
-For Non-European applicants, the degree must be obtained and sent before the 15th July.
-Students with other academic backgrounds than strictly economics (political science, law, international relations, business administration) may be considered provided applicants can prove they have validated the equivalent of 24 ECTS in economics and 6 ECTS in statistics/econometrics/mathematics.
+Candidates who plan to graduate by 31st July will be provisionally accepted and will be required to provide copies of their degree certificates by the 31st August.
+For Non-European applicants, the degree must be obtained and sent before the 15th of July.
+Students with academic backgrounds other than economics (political science, law, international relations, business administration) may be considered provided applicants can prove they have validated the equivalent of 24 ECTS in economics and 6 ECTS in statistics/econometrics/mathematics.

 - A good level in English, in particular minimum and recent test scores with TOEFL (Computerbased: 237; Paper version: 580; Internet version: 92 or above), IELTS (6.5); Cambridge Proficiency Examination (C), Cambridge Advanced English Test (B), CERF (B2).
 Knowledge of French, Italian or German is not mandatory, but is taken into account.
 Those students concerned must provide official proof of their language skills (foreign language diploma or DIALANG European test).
 A Graduate Record Examination (GRE) General Test score (not mandatory) of at least 450 for verbal reasoning, 4.1 for analytical writing, and 650 for quantitative reasoning.

 - A clear motivation for the field and for international studies.

-Please consider thoroughly the options you wish to apply for (two choices only) since the focus of courses, the degrees they lead to and the host institutions and countries differ according to the option and major.
+Please consider thoroughly the options to which you apply for since the focus of courses, the degrees they lead to, the host institutions and countries differ according to the option and the major.

 The Application procedure is based on online submissions: